by Morgan Cvetkovic-Jones

 Exposed ridgelines and snowy scrambles can be the greatest experiences winter has to offer but navigating this for the first time can be a bit daunting.
 Confidence ropes are a fantastic option for those new to the winter game as well as more experienced adventurers who want that extra security in unpredictable mountain conditions.

-Our recommendation is the Beal Rando Walking Rope (Golden Dry) 8mm x 20m.
+Our recommendation is the Edelweiss Discover 8 Walking Rope (available in 20 or 30 metre lengths).
 A streamlined offering with the essential dry treatment for wet, winter conditions.

 5. Walking Poles